SFPC/BeginningCodersBootcamp/curriculum/1_graphics_variables_and_functions.md

 ### Exercise 2: Draw your name

-Using openFrameworks primitives (lines, circles and rectangles), draw your name in the `draw` function.
+Using openFrameworks primitives (lines, circles or rectangles), draw your name in the `draw` function.

 Example: